gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 2. Copy the generated connection string to the clipboard as you will need it for the next step.

-## Open the Visual Studio Code Docker Debugging Lab

-### Build the Docker Image
+## Configure the Python Application

-1. Switch back to the project you opened with Visual Studio Code.
+1. Switch back to Visual Studio Code.
 Open the **env-file** (environment file).
-This file will contain environment variables that will be passed into the Docker container.
+This file contains environment variables that will be passed to the Docker container.

 2. Paste the connection string you copied in the previous step into the env-file on the same line, and after  **CONNECTION_STRING=**.